adunwoody0403/Android-Clock/README.md

 # Android Clock
 This is an android application which serves as a retro-styled customizable desktop clock.
-It is built using Microsoft's Xamerin C# framework.
+It is built using Microsoft's Xamarin C# framework.
 This application responds to device rotation and tap gestures.
 It also features haptic feedback.

 <img src="Images/AndroidClock1.png" width="200px"> <img src="Images/AndroidClock2.png" width="200px">